urieloalves/tool5/README.md

 # tool5

-Chrome extension to help the development of p5.js apps.
+The goal of this tool is to help the development of p5.js applications by allowing you to visualize the mouse coordinates on the canvas that you're currently working on.

 [Install tool5 from Chrome Web Store](https://chrome.google.com/webstore/detail/tool5/ojgbgnoganlhgcidgcafijnnoigankog)

 <img src="img/app.gif" width="60%">

-Placing elements exactly where you want in the canvas can be a daunting trial and error task.
+## Motivations

-The goal of this tool is to help you achieve that more easily by allowing you to visualize the mouse coordinates on the canvas that you're currently working on.
+p5.js is used in the Introduction to Programming I and II classes of the Computer Science program at the University of London.
+Many assignments require drawing shapes in the canvas and this tool helps with the coordinates which can be annoying and hard to get right.

 ## Development